What Does It Mean When Pupils Are Blown? | Clear Vital Signs

 What Does It Mean When Pupils Are Blown?

-Blown pupils refer to pupils that are abnormally dilated and do not respond to light.
-This condition often signals serious neurological issues such as brain injury or increased intracranial pressure, requiring immediate medical attention.
+Blown pupils refer to pupils that are abnormally dilated and do not respond normally to light.
+This condition can signal serious neurological issues such as brain injury, brain herniation, or increased intracranial pressure, requiring immediate medical attention when sudden or severe.

 What Causes Pupils to Become Blown?